Best Crypto Cards in Panama (2026)

 In April 2022, Panama's National Assembly passed Bill 697 (Ley de Criptoactivos) with broad bipartisan support.
 The bill would have: (1) established a VASP licensing framework under the SMV, (2) allowed Bitcoin and other cryptocurrencies as payment for civil and commercial obligations, (3) created a regulatory sandbox for crypto innovation, and (4) permitted crypto for tax payments to the DGI (Direccion General de Ingresos).

 President Laurentino Cortizo partially vetoed the bill in June 2022, citing AML/CFT concerns and FATF compliance risks.
-In July 2023, Panama's Supreme Court declared the entire Bill 697 unconstitutional, siding with the executive's objections and effectively ending the first attempt at comprehensive crypto legislation.
+In July 2023, Panama's Supreme Court declared the entire Bill 697 unconstitutional, siding with the executive's objections and effectively ending the first attempt at broad crypto legislation.

 Bill 247, introduced in 2025, represents a more targeted attempt to regulate digital assets.
 It directly addresses Bill 697's constitutional shortcomings and incorporates lessons from MiCA in Europe and other LATAM frameworks.
 Bill 247 focuses on VASP licensing and consumer protection without the controversial payment-for-tax and civil-obligation provisions that triggered the original veto.
 Legislative progress has been slow, with committee hearings ongoing.